 - 1. The crew member who sees the animals first shall communicate it to the others.
 The SS on the opposite side from where the animals were detected shall fill out the number, date, hour, event (F) lat and lon. - 2.
 The aircraft keeps the course until animals are abeam.
 In that precise moment the SS on the side of the sighting shall take the declination angle.
-The other SS shall once again fill out the hour, event (A), lat, lon, angle, observer, cue, and species, bank angle and fill with "Y" in column "Abeam - 3.
-It is mandatory in all BFT sightings to leave the transect to obtain a better estimate of the school weight and size, when the pilot gives the signal to leave, the SS shall note time, event (LE), lat and lon. - 4.
-When starting the circles, the pilot shall notify the SS who will note again, time, event (C), lat and lon.
+The other SS shall once again fill out the hour, event (A), lat, lon, angle, observer, cue, and species, and fill with "Y" in column "Abeam - 3.
+Except for those sightings further than 5km, it is mandatory in all BFT sightings to leave the transect to obtain a better estimate of the school weight and size, when the CL gives the signal to leave, the SS shall note time, event (LE), lat and lon. - 4.
+When starting the circles around the individuals, the PS/pilot shall notify the SS who will note again, time, event (C), lat and lon.
 This position shall correspond to the limit of the circle so the position of the sighting shall be calculated after the survey with GIS tools.
 Circles must always be clockwise; therefore, the PS has the best view of the school. ".
 It is MANDATORY always to record both estimates by the PS and the SS independently.
 In the case where the school has been detected by another crew member, SS shall note both separate estimates (from the pilot or the other SS plus the PS).
 The SS on the same side is in charge of taking photos when possible.